Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand, 2013.

 Silver-containing dressings should not be used if the patient is sensitive to these.

-Compared with conventional wound therapy, proposed advantages of negative-pressure wound therapy are:
+Compared with conventional wound therapy, the proposed advantages of negative-pressure wound therapy are:

 The effectiveness of negative-pressure wound therapy is less certain in patients with: